andrwdom/JJTEX/README.md

 ## 📄 License

-This project is proprietary software for Shithaa.
+This project is proprietary software for JJTextiles.
 All rights reserved.

 ---